Sandalots/EVALLab/README.md

 # EVALLab

 A local LLM-powered agent that reproduces research paper experiments using Ollama3.
-Features a clean 4-stage architecture with 94.2% metric reproduction accuracy currently on the target 'Decontextualization' Research Paper.
+Features a clean 4-stage architecture with 94.2% metric reproduction accuracy currently on the target input 'Decontextualization' Research Paper.

 ## Architecture